My Chicago Sun-Times Letter on Fr. Pfleger’s Support

 Line drawing of a woman holding a laptop.
 Dots behind it form the shape of a penis and lines form a vulva.

-Eustancey Tilly Edits Wikipedia @2020 Michele Beaulieux My letter to the editor of The New Yorker will be published in the December 14th issue!
-It points out the sexism in Wikipedia and in Louis Menand’s review of the anthology, Wikipedia @ 20: Stories of an Incomplete Revolution.
-The letter is only seven sentences, so in … Continue reading The New Yorker Missed that Wikipedia Misses Women
+Eustancey Tilly Edits Wikipedia @2020 Michele Beaulieux My letter to the editor of The New Yorker published in the December 14th issue points out the sexism in Wikipedia and in Louis Menandโ€™s review of the anthology, Wikipedia @ 20: Stories of an Incomplete Revolution, in The New Yorker.
+The letter is only seven sentences, so … Continue reading The New Yorker Missed that Wikipedia Misses Women

 Connecting the Dots: Jeffrey Toobin, Sexism, The New Yorker